introduction

-Students are encouraged to submit an academic paper with a word count of at least 1,500 on ANY legal issue.
-Your paper needs to have been graded at 70% or above.
+- Submit an academic paper with a word count of at least 1,500 on ANY legal issue.

-Students are encouraged to submit an academic paper with a word count of at least 1,500 on ANY legal issue.
-Your paper needs to have been graded at 70% or above.
+- Your paper needs to have been graded at 70% or above.

-This competition is open to all RMIT law students.
+- The competition is open to all RMIT law students.

-Competition rules
+the rules

 1. RESEARCH AND PREPARATION